chepyego/100-days-of-code/log.md

 **Today's Progress**: I have fully understand how ruby hash are and its syntax.

-**Thoughts:** I really struggled abit on adding values to my hash and also the keys from users's input
+**Thoughts:** I really struggled abit on adding values to my hash and also the keys from users's input but there is still a small error ill fix tommorow because was tired

 **Link to work:** [Novel ratting App]##(http://www.example.c)
 ### Day 0: February 30, 2016 (Example 2)